View all web browser and mobile devices available in our cloud-based test lab.

 As previously mentioned, ensuring full accessibility compliance across both smartphones and tablets is a mandatory requirement that can result in fines for missing some of the required capabilities.
 Make sure to test your app accessibility against each software iteration your app accessibility, but especially for Android 13.
 While it is still in beta, make sure that your current app is compliant with the older and newer requirements.

 With Android 13, Google will also make security, privacy, performance, and other “cosmetic” changes to its platform.
-To read more about the entire scope of the release, click here.
+Read about the entire scope of the release to learn more.

 Perfecto already provides support for the latest and second public beta of Android 13 in its clouds, so you can start testing immediately.